Ex-officios

 AAL’s Astronomy Supercomputer Time Allocation Committee (ASTAC) allocates available time on the following supercomputer resources for dedicated national astronomy access:

-Note: AAL will consider ASTAC allocating time on any other supercomputer resources that have dedicated national astronomy access, where appropriate.
+AAL will also consider ASTAC allocating time on other supercomputer resources that have dedicated national astronomy access, where appropriate.

-There are usually two calls for proposals per year, announced around May and November, and closing in June and December.
+There are usually two calls for proposals per year, announced in May and November, and closing in June and December.
 Please refer to ASTAC’s allocation principles.

-Members of ASTAC are appointed by the AAL Board via an application process (organised by AAL) and are installed for a fixed term, with the possibility of renewal.
+Members of ASTAC are appointed by the AAL Board via an application process (organised by AAL) and are installed for a two-year fixed term, with the possibility of renewal.
+In addition:

 ASTAC is formed by Astronomy Australia Limited (AAL) and the ASTAC process is managed by Astronomy Data and Computing Services (ADACS).